Cagayan Valley Road

 Cagayan Valley Road is a 121.216 km major highway that connects the cities and municipalities of the province of Cagayan, Philippines.

 The road forms part of National Route 1 (N1), National Route 103 (N103) and National Route 101 (N101) of the Philippine highway network.
 Its segment from Lal-lo to Tuguegarao is also a component of the Pan-Philippine Highway, also known as Maharlika Highway and designated as Asian Highway 26 (AH26).

 Route description

-Cagayan Valley Road is northernmost road in Cagayan that connects Aparri to Tuguegarao City, running in parallel to Cagayan River, the country's longest river.
+Cagayan Valley Road is northernmost road in Cagayan that connects Aparri to Tuguegarao, running in parallel to Cagayan River, the country's longest river.
 It also refers to the alternate name of Maharlika Highway that reaches south up to the Central Luzon province of Bulacan.

 Aparri to Lal-lo

 The road's Junction Aparri Airport–Port section starts as Loriga Gallarza Street at the Aparri Port in the northern coastal town of Aparri that also serves ferries to Batanes.
 It traverses the town proper and turns south as De Rivera Street.
 At the intersection with Rizal Street (Aparri Airport Road), N103 ends and the route number changes to N101, which it continues from the intersecting road.
 There, the road's Magapit–Aparri Road section commences.
 It then traverses the towns of Camalaniugan and Lal-lo.